SuperclassesDocumented Subclasses

 The "preedit-changed" signal

-- The gtk:text-view object which received the signal.
+- The gtk:text-view object that received the signal.

 - preedit

-- The string with the current preedit text.
+- The string for the current preedit text.

 If an input method is used, the typed text will not immediately be